caikelun/libsvx/README.md

 libsvx have a unit test program in the ./test directory.
 You can use it in two ways:

 * Run with valgrind.
-In this way, you can compile the test programe with build=r or build=d.
+In this way, first you *MUST* have valgrind installed.
+  Then you can compile the test programe with build=r or build=d.
 But do *NOT* enable the prof, cover, trapv, asan and tsan options.
 * Run directly.
-In this way, You *MUST* compile the test programe with build=d.
-Then you can enable one or more of above options.
+In this way, you can compile the test programe with build=d, then enable cover, trapv, asan or tsan option.
+Or, you can compile it with build=r, then enable prof option.

         Run with valgrind : sudo ./test/test -g
         Run directly      : sudo ./test/test -d